bobquest33/deepin_15.9_blog/readme.md

 ![](deepinFeb-08-13-19-09.png)

 I would say in some ways its installation process was similar to a first time Android Phone installation rather than a Linux installation.
 Which in some way will make many new users at home.
-I feel this OS will make many IPhone or Android or Chinese phone users easy to transition to a Laptop OS rather than from another Linux, Windows or Mac users and this is a big plus while using Deepin.
+I feel this OS will make many IPhone or Android or Chinese phone users easy to transition to a Laptop OS more than for some one transitioning from another Linux, Windows or Mac  and this is a big plus while using Deepin.

 ![](deepin-Feb-08-13-44-01.png)